 Storage rules:

 - Use airtight glass containers with snap-lock lids.
 Glass doesn’t absorb odors and reheats evenly.
-See the best glass meal prep containers guide for specific product recommendations.

 - Store fresh toppings (avocado, salsa, sour cream) in separate small containers or add them only at serving time.